Solar PV system

 System Derate Factor

-The efficiency of the solar panel (or module) is measured by the percentage of sunlight that a module converts into electricity under normal conditions (STC; ambient temperature of 25degC, Irradiance of 1000W/m2).
+The effectiveness of a solar panel (or module) is measured by the percentage of sunlight that a module converts to electricity under standard conditions (STC; ambient temperature of 25degC; Irradiance of 1000W/m2).

 Solar PV System Companies

-Shneyder Solar offers independent evaluations and expert ratings for more than 3,000 solar panel companies in addition to every major model and brand.
-This website offers more details about the products and services of our solar businesses.
+Shneyder Solar offers independent evaluations and expert ratings of more than 3,000 solar panel businesses, as well as all major brands and models.
+This site provides additional information about the products and services of our solar companies.

 Get your free quote today

-Are you fed up with the high cost of power in Las Vegas?
-Shneyder Solar is a solar-powered company that can design and install the best system of solar energy for the home.
-Request a no-cost quote and have the solar panels installed.
+Are you tired of paying too much for power in Las Vegas?
+Shneyder Solar is a solar-powered company that can design and install the most efficient system of solar energy for the home.
+Get a free quote and have the solar panels installed.

 GET YOUR FREE PROPOSAL IN A FEW EASY STEPS